-Join us for a live webcast with Iraqi experts who will share and assess surprising new polling results about Iraqi public opinion.
+Watch an in-depth conversation with Iraqi experts who share and assess surprising new polling results about Iraqi public opinion.

 Five months after Iraq's national elections, the new government's policies have yet to be determined.
 Against this precarious backdrop, recent polling data reveal surprising trends in public preferences on a variety of pressing governance and security issues.
-To discuss the political calculations underlying these trends and how they might affect Iraq and its neighbors, The Washington Institute is pleased to host a Policy Forum with two experts who conduct extensive polling in the region.
+To discuss the political calculations underlying these trends and how they might affect Iraq and its neighbors, The Washington Institute hosted a Policy Forum with two experts who conduct extensive polling in the region.

 Munqith Dagher is the CEO of the Baghdad-based Independent Institute for Administration and Civil Society Studies (IIACSS).
 One of Iraq's most prominent public opinion analysts, he specializes in conducting polls during times of conflict.
 His surveys about life under the Islamic State and Iraq's election results have been widely published in English and Arabic.